Awinja-j/iCube/README.md

 `$ pip install -r requirements.txt`

-Create the database and run migrations

-`$ python manage.py db init`

-`$ python manage.py db migrate`

-`$ python manage.py db upgrade`

 All done!
-Now, start your server by running python manage.py runserver.
+Now, start your server by running `python app.py`.

 For best experience, use a GUI platform like postman to make requests to the api.

 # Endpoint